Mobile and Tablet Microsite

 ROLE

-Product Designer
+Product Designer (UI, interaction, prototyping)

-Other Team Members
+Team Members

-UX Architect , Art Supervisor, Copy Writer
+UX Architect, Art Supervisor, Copywriter

 Weather app image